 Mardi Himal trek is budget base trekking destination.
 There are few options that will determine the price of the Mardi Himal trek but simply it is budget base trekking trail.
 If you want to decrease the price of the Mardi Himal trek, you have to skip the flight from Kathmandu-Pokhara-Kathmandu, the flights are much more expensive than taking Bus, So, take tourist standard but from Kathmandu-Pokhara- Kathmandu then the price will be much cheaper.
 From Pokhara you will be walking for about 4 full days so, I would say with my previous experiences, you have to take about 400 USD per head.
 From Pokhara to Pokhara this money will include your food, accommodation, transport, and Experience Guide for 4 days trip.

-Well, The Mardi Himal trek route begins generally from Kande which is 1275 m than trek takes you straight up to Mardi Himal View pointy within few days.
-However, the highest point you reach at 4500 m, that is Mardi Himal Base camp but it is not safe when there is ice or thinks snow that is why almost 90% of trekkers hike until Mardi Himal viewpoint which is 4250 meter.
+Well, The Mardi Himal trek route begins generally from Kande which is 1275 m then the trek takes you straight up to Mardi Himal View pointy within a few days.
+However, the highest point you reach at 4500 m, which is Mardi Himal Base camp but it is not safe when there is ice or thinks snow that is why almost 90% of trekkers hike until Mardi Himal viewpoint which is 4250 meters.

-Well, the Mardi Himal trek can be done all months of a year but the Best months are September, October, and November.
-These 3 different months fall in the Autumn season in Nepal which is post-monsoon time so that it offers a clear blue sky, incredible mountain view, and Green Sceneries.
+Well, the Mardi Himal trek can be done all months of the year but the Best months are September, October, and November.
+These 3 different months fall during the Autumn season in Nepal which is post-monsoon time so it offers a clear blue sky, incredible mountain views, and Green Sceneries.
 If you are not able to make your trek in these 3 months then no worries you have the Spring season (March, April, and May).
-The Spring season offers also the madness view of Annapurna Himalaya, Green scenery, Rhododendron flowers everywhere, so autumn and spring season will be the best time for your Mardi Himal trekking.
+The Spring season offers also the madness view of Annapurna Himalaya, Green scenery, and Rhododendron flowers everywhere, so autumn and spring season will be the best time for your Mardi Himal trekking.

 Can I drink running water or normal water from the tap in Mardi Himal trails?

 Well, the local tap water or running water is not recommended, because your stomach is not used to it.
-Most westerners have a sensitive stomach compare to Asian’s so, you have to put water purification tablets or filter water.
-Although At Badal Danda and High camp does not have really running pipe water, they have stored water in the big tank which is not safe to drink.
+Most westerners have a sensitive stomach compared to Asian so, you have to put water purification tablets or filter water.
+Although At Badal Danda and High camp does not have really running pipe water, they have stored water in a big tank which is not safe to drink.
 Mineral water and boiled water are safe drinking water as is recommended.

 Yes, Very big yes…. you can Charge your electrical devices at Every settlement except High camp.
 Although, at High camp, you can charge from the solar battery which is payable.
 They will charge some money to charge your electrical devices.

 Yes, during the Mardi Himal trek, you can enjoy a hot shower mostly a gas Giger shower.
-You can’t have a private shower in your own room but there will be a shower in the lodge you stay.
-Similarly, nowadays, you can have wifi services but you have to pay small money to use.
+You can’t have a private shower in your own room but there will be a shower in the lodge you stay in.
+Similarly, nowadays, you can have wifi services but you have to pay a small money to use them.

-Well, it is easy trails, thus you can do it yourself but in some cases, you may get problems.
+Well, it is an easy trial, thus you can do it yourself but in some cases, you may get problems.
 There are some wild yaks you may see and also wild leopards they may attract you this is why you should walk with a group, or take guide/porters with you for your safety.
 Next, you should trek in the right month September to November, or march to May.
-If you trek during monsoon or in winter, there will be few people only on the trails and risk of landslide, avalanches, etc. especially Mardi Himal base camp is the dangerous part of this trek so you have to take good care.
+If you trek during monsoon or in winter, there will be few people only on the trails, and risk of landslides, avalanches, etc. especially Mardi Himal base camp is the most dangerous part of this trek so you have to take good care.

 If you have booked your trek through a travel agency then they will provide private transport directly from Pokhara Hotel to Kande similarly from the Siding Village to Pokhara.
 Noted that, from the Siding village to Pokhara, there is no public bus which means you have to hire a private jeep.